Azure-Samples/azure-iot-samples-csharp/provisioning/Samples/device/SymmetricKeyWithOperationalCertificateSample/readme.md

         public class ProvisioningRegistrationAdditionalData
         {
             public string JsonData { get; set; }
-            public string OperationalCertificateRequest { get; set; }
+            public string ClientCertificateSigningRequest { get; set; }
         }
         ```

-    1. DPS forwards the certificate signing request to your linked Certificate Authority which signs the request and returns the signed operational certificate.
+    1. DPS forwards the certificate signing request to your linked Certificate Authority which signs the request and returns the signed operational client certificate.

     1. The IoT hub Device SDK needs both the signed certificate as well as the private key information.
 It expects to load a single PFX-formatted bundle containing all necessarily information.
 This sample uses OpenSSL to combine the key and certificate to create the PFX file:
         ```bash